 - Cauda Equina Lesion involves damage to nerves between the first and second lumbar region, causing loss of sensation that may be partial or complete.
 These nerves have regrown, in some cases, allowing recovery of function.

-Our Law Firm is Experienced in Helping Victims of Complete and Incomplete Spinal Cord Injury
+Helping Victims of Complete and Incomplete Spinal Cord Injury

 Spinal cord injuries, whether they are complete or incomplete, often involve extensive rehabilitation and a long period of recovery, which can cost hundreds of thousands of dollars.
 However, if you were injured in an accident caused by someone else’s negligence, you may be able to get compensation for your medical bills, lost wages and pain and suffering.